ansible-collections/cloud-content-handbook/CI/linters.md

 The use of linters is critical for several reasons.
 First, linters help ensure that our codebase follows coding standards, conventions, and best practices, improving readability and maintainability.
 By detecting potential problems such as syntax errors, style violations, unused variables, and type inconsistencies early on, linters help prevent bugs and improve codebase quality.
 In addition, linters promote consistency within the codebase, making it easier for developers to collaborate and understand each other's code.

-Although `black`, `isort`, `flake8`, `flynt` and `mypy` are popular and effective linters in their own right, they may have some pain points:
+Although `black`, `isort`, `flake8`, and `flynt` are popular and effective linters in their own right, they may have some pain points:

 - _Separate Tools_: these are separate tools, each focusing on specific aspects of linting, formatting, or code analysis which lead to a fragmented linting workflow, requiring developers to configure and use multiple tools separately.
 - _Complex Configuration_: Each of these linters has its own configuration format and options, leading to additional complexity in setting up and maintaining linting configurations.
-- _Inconsistent Behavior_: Since `black`, `isort`, `flake8`, `flynt` and `mypy` are separate tools, they may have different behavior, default settings, and interpretations of linting rules.
+- _Inconsistent Behavior_: Since `black`, `isort`, `flake8`, and `flynt` are separate tools, they may have different behavior, default settings, and interpretations of linting rules.
 This can lead to inconsistencies in linting results.
 - _Workflow Overhead_: Running multiple linters sequentially can introduce overhead into development workflows, particularly for large codebases, which can affect development iteration cycles and overall productivity.
 - _Maintenance Overhead_: Managing updates, dependencies, and compatibility issues for multiple linters can increase maintenance overhead.
 - _Limited Extensibility_: Although these linters offer customization options and plugins to extend their functionality, they may have limitations in terms of extensibility and flexibility.